peterarose/ultrafastultrafast/README.md

 # ultrafastultrafast (UF2)
-Code for simulating nonlinear optical spectroscopies of closed systems To try this package without installing or downloading the repository, follow this link to see an example using Google's Colaboratory: https://colab.research.google.com/github/peterarose/ultrafastultrafast/blob/master/UF2_Colab.ipynb
+Code for simulating nonlinear optical spectroscopies of closed systems

+To try this package without installing or downloading the repository, follow this link to see an example jupyter notebook using Google's
+Colaboratory:
+https://colab.research.google.com/github/peterarose/ultrafastultrafast/blob/master/UF2_Colab.ipynb

+You should be able to run the whole notebook in about 20 seconds.

 ## How to install
 You can install UF2 without downloading the source code by running